 members.
 Furthermore, there is typically an annual per-capita 'head tax' on members by the Grand

 Lodge to which it belongs.
-In New York State, the per-capita tax is only collect for Master Masons
+In New York State, the per-capita tax is only collected for Master Masons

 (3rd Degree).
 In other states, it becomes due for all members.
 Generally,

 being required to pay dues and having a vote in lodge matters, go hand-in-hand.

 Both of these fees are determined by your lodge membership.
 This determination

 lodge's membership based upon their fixed costs and the personality of the lodge (as

 I referred to earlier).

 It is a feature of freemasonry not to judge a man by his wealth, but by his character.